-Yes, we are recommending that all dogs on Sydney's Northern Beaches be vaccinated.
+Yes, we are recommending that all dogs on Sydney's Northern Beaches be vaccinated for leptospirosis.
 Patients are required to have two vaccinations, spaced 2-4 weeks apart and then annually.
 Appointments are necessary.

 If your dog has already had their Annual Health Check at Allambie Vet, (health check with one of our vet's within 12 months) appointments can be booked with our Registered Vet Nurses.
 This will be at a reduced fee.

 If your dog is due for their Annual Health Check, unwell or if you have any other concerns you would like to discuss (skin, ears or lumps) please book an appointment with one of our experienced veterinarians.

-Appointments can be made via our website or please call reception on 9905 0505.
+Appointments can be made with a Veterinarian via our website or please call reception on 9905 0505.